TheGoodSire/The-Dragon-s-Lair/README.md

 The Dragon's Lair

-  Lead development by Spencer Jenik (TheGoodSire)
+  Development by Spencer Jenik and Francisco Javier

   Original Game by Spencer Jenik